gabrieldelaparra/SPARQLforHumans/README.md

   - `?var1 {Prop} ?var2 ; ?var3 ?prop ?var2 ;`
 - `268` queries are run against our `Local Index` and the `Remote Endpoint`.
 - We will query for `?prop` on both (Local and Remote) and compare the results.
-- Running the benchmarks takes 3 hours, due to the 50 seconds timeout if the query cannot be completed on the Wikidata Endpoint.
+- Running the benchmarks takes `2~3 hours`, due to the 50 seconds timeout if the query cannot be completed on the Wikidata Endpoint.
 - The details of the runs will be stored at `benchmark.json`.
 - The time results will be summarized at `results.txt`.
 - The time results, for each query, will be exported to a `points.csv`.
 Each row is a query.
 The `Id` of the query can be found on the `benchmark.json` file as `HashCode`.